 Peloren is married with kids, as is Esteven.
 Liahan is going to get married after the Ring War-he's betrothed.
 There are a few bachelors in the Swan Knights, but most of them are family men, and the bachelors tend to be the younger fellows-except, of course, for Andrahar.

 Needless to say, I was very happy to have so much of Noble Jewel from Andrahar’s perspective.
 It really opened up a window into what a great man he is, despite his rough childhood, and beautifully showed his humanity and compassion - though well disguised to the outside world!
 As with all yours and Altariel’s stories that have Heth “hidden” in the background, I am impatiently waiting for Silver Swan to catch up so I can get her perspective on events!

 So am I!
 Poor Una-she's got at least one story she can't post because it's full of spoilers.
 Probably figures she won't live that long at this point...

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter nine three nine two as a four place number.
+In the field marked validation number, enter seven eight two one as a four place number.